Quebec & Lifestyle

 Morning Espresso — Carrera Café

 The machine is hot, the beans are fresh, the first cup is always the best.
-Rue du Petit Champlain at that hour has something special: calm, bright, almost suspended.
-It's time to sit down and plan the rest of the day.
+Petit Champlain Street at this hour has something special: calm, bright, almost suspended.
+It’s the moment to sit down and plan what’s next.

 9 AM–11 AM

-The alleys of Petit Champlain, Place Royale, the banks of the Saint Lawrence.
-The district is best explored on foot, without a schedule.
-Artisan boutiques gradually open.
+The alleys of Petit Champlain, Place Royale, the Saint Lawrence riverbank.
+The neighborhood is best discovered on foot, without a schedule.
+Artisan shops open gradually.
 So do the galleries.

 11 AM–2 PM

 The funicular or the Breakneck Stairs.
-Dufferin Terrace, Château Frontenac, the Citadel, the ramparts.
+The Dufferin Terrace, Château Frontenac, the citadel, the ramparts.
 Old Quebec within the walls is ideally explored in the morning, before the crowds.

 3 PM — Return to Petit Champlain ★